 - 1) All characteristics of the home are entered first.
 Pay special attention to square feet, volume, and number of bedrooms. - 2) Complete the "RESNET" tab first. - a.
-Enter in the "adjusted" kWh/yr of the refrigerator based on the model number and information from the Kouba-Cavallo website (www.kouba-cavallo.com/refmods.htm) or other documentation.
-Tip: only select the brand and then search; use the "Ctrl F" feature to find the model number. - b.
+Enter in the kWh/yr of the refrigerator based on the model number and information from the DOE's Refrigerator and Freezer Energy Rating Database Search Tool or other documentation. - b.
 Set the fuel type and location for the range/oven and dryer.
 Use the Resnet defaults for the dishwasher, washer, and ceiling fans. - c.
 Set the percentage of fluorescent or LED lighting in the home; typically, 'zero'. - 3) Complete the "Audit" tab second. - a.
 Check the "Use in calculations" box. - b.
 Click "Set Lights and Appliances Defaults".
 Use the default values that are calculated.
 The exception is Lights.
 Lights must be modified if you are going to propose installing LEDs in the audit. - c.
 Modify the default values for lighting as follows: - i.
 Rate: 60 watts (for all incandescent) or 13 watts for CFLs - ii.
 Use: 3.0 hours/day - iii.
 Quantity: Use the number of bulbs that will be replaced. - iv.
 In the IA for the proposed bulbs propose 11-watt LEDs as a conservative 60-watt equivalent.

 All refrigerators in the home will be modeled and multiple units are eligible for replacement as audit approved.
 Replacement refrigerators must be Energy Star rated or equivalent.
 Appliances replaced by new units will be recycled or disposed of in accordance with federal, state, or local regulations.
 During the pre-inspection, data collection forms will collect information such as the brand, model number, door configuration, and appropriate capacity of existing refrigerators.
 The estimated energy usage of refrigerators will be researched and documented in the client file.
-Auditors are encouraged to first search DOE's Refrigerator and Freezer Energy Rating Database Search Tool or the Kouba-Cavallo website and use the 'adjusted' kWh/yr based on the brand and model number.
-Model numbers need not match exactly but closely matched model number in similar in size, age, and configuration may be used.
+Auditors are encouraged to first search DOE's Refrigerator and Freezer Energy Rating Database Search Tool Model numbers need not match exactly but closely matched model number in similar in size, age, and configuration may be used.
 A highlighted printout or screen shot of the information utilized will be included in the client file.
 Internet searches or other reliable information sources may also be used and are likely better resources with equipment newer than 2005.
 Where there are no model matches, or no tag information available on the equipment, as a last resort the Energy Star Calculator may be used to determine and document estimated annual kWh usage.
 A printout or screen shot documentation must be included in the client file.